 - Photos + Maps + Apps and Maps and Checking In – Pinterest boards from the 23 Mobile Things project with lots more great ideas

 Try something new or dig deeper into a tool you already love.
-Have an idea for a project for this year?
-Get started on it.
 Some ideas:

 - Create a Lit Trip with Google Earth

 - Explore the fascinating layers of information that can be placed on Google Earth, particularly the Global Awareness layers.

 - Upload a photo to HistoryPin or create a tour there